 But there is a trade off.
 The chanterelles from the Pacific Northwest I see, although not as flavorful as our Midwest ones, are never infested or eaten by bugs.
 I have seen only a handful of bug holes in couple thousand pounds of P.N.W chanterelles I've seen.

 Hollow or bug eaten mushrooms can't be cooked as they would be in their fresh state, so when we get chanterelles from the Midwest, we process them quickly, since even mushrooms that come in untouched by insect larvae can become infested from being in the same area as infested ones in a matter of days.

 What I'm getting at here is that when you pay good money for chanterelles they must not go to waste.
 After a large batch of them came in last year from Michigan and deteriorated in only a few days, I made a soup from them which I gave a recipe for here.

 This could be done in any number of ways, but know that a puree of pure chanterelles can tend to have a slightly bitter note to it.
-Combining the mushrooms with cooked onions, or cream, will negate this for the most part, leaving you with a very nice puree that could be the basis for countless recipes.
+Combining the mushrooms with cooked onions, or cream, will negate this for the most part, leaving you with a very nice puree that could be the basis for different recipes.

 Basically, you take some damaged chanterelles, caramelized them to deepen their flavor, then puree with some cream and mix in some eggs as well as few yolks.
 What you get left with is a velvety smooth custard base, which the possibilities for using are only limited by your imagination.

 You can definitely use ramekins, but while I was searching for mine to cook this recipe, I had an idea to show some different vessels you might use to cook this in.
 The champagne flutes were the most fun, but any sort of custard dish or glass will work just fine.

 Steaming the chanterelle custard in flutes

-Put the champagne flutes filled 1/2 way with the custard into the pot, then put the lid on and heat on low-medium, covered until cooked through.
+Put the champagne flutes filled ½ way with the custard into the pot, then put the lid on and heat on low-medium, covered until cooked through.
 The stem of the glass prevents the water from actually touching the custard in the glass, so you get a true, gentle steam cook.
 This method took about 30 minutes, I thought it was pretty fun.

-- 1 lb damaged chanterelles, or nicer, pristine chanterelles if you have excess
+- 1 lb damaged chanterelles or nicer, pristine chanterelles if you have excess

-- 2 cups heavy cream, preferably grass fed
+- 2 cups heavy cream

-- 1/2 cup dry white wine
+- ½ cup dry white wine

-- 1 large egg, plus 2 egg yolks
+- 1 large egg plus 2 egg yolks

-- 2 tbsp unsalted butter
+- 2 tablespoon unsalted butter